Close Menu

 Drano’s chemicals can impact water systems if not used responsibly.
 Dispose of unused products according to local hazardous waste regulations.

-Pros and Cons of Using Drano in Your Kitchen Sink
+Pros and Cons of Using Drano in Your Kitchen Sinkcan i use drano in my house kitchen sink

 Here’s a quick breakdown of the benefits and drawbacks of using Drano: